JoseAque/login_animation_pro/README.md

 The character **Teddy** reacts to user actions:
 - 👀 Follows the **username** text field with its eyes.
 - 🙈 Covers its eyes when typing the **password**.
-- 😲 Shows surprise if the password is incorrect. *(Under construction)* ⚠️
+- 😲 Shows surprise if the password is incorrect.
-- 😄 Shows happiness if the password is correct. *(Under construction)* ⚠️
+- 😄 Shows happiness if the password is correct.

 > Note: This project **does not include character creation or Rive animation design**, but demonstrates integration of an existing example and implementation of interactive logic.
 > You can find and download the animation used from Rive: [Login Machine Rive](https://rive.app/marketplace/3645-7621-remix-of-login-machine/)